mdscheuerell/personal-website/content/about/main/index.md

 intro: |
   I am the Assistant Unit Leader - Fisheries for the U.S. Geological Survey Washington Cooperative Fish and Wildlife Research Unit and an Associate Professor in the School of Aquatic and Fishery Sciences at the University of Washington.
 I am also a member of the graduate faculty in the Quantitative Ecology and Resource Management program and an Affiliate in the eScience Institute.

-  I work on a variety of problems related to the conservation and management of aquatic resources, particularly along the west coast of North America.
-Much of my research is focused on the development and application of statistical methods for analyzing temporal and spatial data.
+  I am an applied ecologist who integrates different data sources and analytical methods to study a variety of problems related to the conservation and management of aquatic resources, particularly along the west coast of North America.
+I collaborate closely with partners from tribal, government, and academic institutions in identifying and conducting research projects.
+I am also dedicated to conducting open, reproducible science.
+My research generally falls into 3 major themes:

-  I advise graduate students and post-docs in both formal and informal roles.
-Feel free to contact me if you would like to discuss any aspect of your research.
+  1) Statistical methods for analyzing temporal and spatial data
+  2) Understanding trophic interactions in aquatic food webs
+  3) Status assessments for at-risk species

 show_outro: false
 outro: |
   <i class="fas fa-envelope pr2"></i>[Email me](mailto:scheuerl@uw.edu)